cwellsx/view/README.md

 ## No license

-Copyright 2019 Christopher Wells
+    © 2019-2020 Christopher Wells

-This software can not be copied and/or distributed without the express permission of Christopher Wells.
+This software may not be copied without the express permission of Christopher Wells.

-You may review this software on your computer and try it.
+You may review this software -- i.e. read it and run it.

 You may not: